Cost and Payment

 - Comprehensive charge - $550/hour (for the 2014-15 academic year)

 Deposits toward the program fee are scheduled through the semester prior to studying abroad.
 These deposits include a $300 payment submitted upon application and three additional payments.
 Mark the following deposit deadlines on your calendar:

 Belgium Fall 2014 deposits: Belgium Spring 2015 deposits:

 - May 5 — $1,500

-The deposit and all payments may be paid with cash, check, or credit card at the Business Office in Loyd Auditorium.
-The final payment (the remaining program fee balance and tuition charges) will be billed to your student account and may be paid online at my.fhu.edu.
+All deposits may be paid with cash, check, or credit card at the Business Office in Loyd Auditorium.
+The final payment (the comprehensive charge and the remaining balance of the program charge) will be billed to your student account and may be paid online at my.fhu.edu.

-All students who plan to participate in an FHU Abroad program are required to fill out the Free Application for Federal Student Aid (FAFSA), the application that all students must submit in order to receive federal financial aid.
+Any student who plans to participate in an FHU Abroad program is required to fill out the Free Application for Federal Student Aid (FAFSA), which must be submitted in order to receive federal financial aid.

 Any grants and loans that you would normally be eligible for while on campus at FHU can still be used for your study abroad expenses.
-Academic scholarships and discounts you receive from FHU can also still apply up to the cost of full tuition; other scholarships are handled on a case-by-case basis.
+Academic scholarships and discounts you receive from FHU can also still apply up to $480/credit hour; some scholarships are handled on a case-by-case basis.